class SchemaSanitizer:

 # new transforms should be added mapping old index names to those identified in the previous step

-for resource in schema.resources:
+for resource in ingestion_model.resources:

 self._apply_field_index_mappings_to_resource(